Ferenc Hatvany

 During the Second World War, his art collection was placed in a bank vault in Budapest to protect it from the pro-Nazi Hungarian government, and the Hatvany family, which was Jewish, fled the country just before the Nazi takeover of Hungary in March 1944.

 Mystery surrounds the fate of the paintings, which appear to have been looted by Germans and then by Soviets.
 Towards the end of the Second World War his paintings were looted by Soviet troops but some were ransomed by Hatvany.
 In 1947 he emigrated to Paris.
 In 1955 L'Origine du monde was sold at auction for 1.5 million francs (the buyer was psychoanalyst Jacques Lacan).
 The lawyer Hans Deutsch filed a claim on behalf of Ferenc Hatvany against the German government and obtained compensation for him.

-Paintings that were looted from Hatvany's collection are still hanging on museum walls in Budapest, Moscow, and Nizhny Novgorod.
-John Constable's Beaching A Boat, Brighton was identified in the collection of The Tate in 2014.